 Although endlessly brooding on power, victory, defeat, revenge, the nationalist is often somewhat uninterested in what happens in the real world.
 What he wants is to feel that his own unit is getting the better of some other unit, and he can more easily do this by scoring off an adversary than by examining the facts to see whether they support him.
 All nationalist controversy is at the debating-society level.
 It is always entirely inconclusive, since each contestant invariably believes himself to have won the victory.
 Some nationalists are not far from schizophrenia, living quite happily amid dreams of power and conquest which have no connection with the physical world.

 Orwell discusses other manifestations of this mentality, such as forms of identity politics.
-All salvation comes from the white rice; all virtue is in the non-white races.
+All salvation comes from the white race; all virtue is in the non-white races.
 All glory or evil resides in the Jewish people.
 Greatness/evil extends from one country.
 And we could go on with every list in the identitarianism of our time: misogyny/feminism, disabled/abled, Christian/Islam, rich/poor, and so on.

 The nationalist is forever counterposing diverse societies with homogenous ones, as if the latter thing even exists.
 The word homogeneity should not even apply in any literal sense to any two members of the human family.
 No two people are the same; even twins have minds of their own.
 The chase for a homogenous population will always and everywhere result in forcing people into a group not of their choosing.